 Obtain permission in writing from the instructor for the consortium course and attach it to the Consortium Registration Form.
 A printed email is acceptable.

 If the course is offered in another department (ECON, HIST, etc.) at the visited University, you must obtain the approval of the Department Chair/Dean of the equivalent department at AU, confirming that the course is not offered at AU.
 If the course is offered in International Affairs/Studies at the visited University, confirmation that the course is not offered at AU is verified by the SIS Graduate Advising office.
 You may need program director approval if you are seeking to substitute a consortium course for a required course in your MA program.
 Please check with your advisor with any questions about approvals.

-- Turn the form and attached permission into the SIS Graduate Advising Office on the first day of the semester for which you're enrolling and start attending the course.
+Submit the form and attached permission(s) to the SIS Graduate Advising Office before the end of the Add/Drop period for both schools.

-Also, please note that although it is located in Washington, DC, the Paul H. Nitze School of Advanced International Studies (SAIS) of Johns Hopkins University is NOT part of the Consortium.
+Note:Paul H. Nitze School of Advanced International Studies (SAIS) of Johns Hopkins University is NOT part of the Consortium.

 *Consortium Universities use different course numbering systems.
 Please ensure that your chosen course is graduate level.

 * Not all courses may be available for registration based on departmental restrictions or prerequisites.For example, many courses offered in the Security Studies program at Georgetown are limited to students in that program only.